lagoshny/ngx-validation-messages/README.md

             messages: {
                 // Key is validator name, value is validator message
                 required: 'This is required filed!',
-                // If validator takes params, you can specify params placeholder in the validation message
+                // If validator gets params, you can specify params placeholder in the validation message
                 // to get validator params values for constructing more detail message
                 maxlength: 'Max count symbols are #[requiredLength]',
                 minlength: 'Min count symbols are #[requiredLength]'